Loading...

 NCDs are fixed income securities and are not impacted by market movements.

 Secured non-convertible debentures are backed by the company's assets, which makes them low risk.
 Investors must review the important factors before investing in NCDs.
-NCDs are safer as they cannot be converted into equity and have security attached that investors will receive interest to some extent if the issuer fails.
+NCDs are safer as they cannot be converted into equity and have security attached that investors will receive payment to some extent if the issuer fails.

 4. NCDs can be issued by private companies, public companies and government organizations.